Herbs for Weight Management: Evidence-Based Guide

 Activates TRPV1 receptors → increases thermogenesis → may reduce appetite.

-• Daily intake linked to increased energy expenditure and decreased energy intake.
+• Daily intake is linked to increased energy expenditure and decreased energy intake.

 • Benefits occur at low doses but require consistency.